R3mmurd/CS50G/assignment02/README.md

-# Assignment 2: “Breakout, The Powerup Update”
+# “Breakout, The Powerup Update”

 ## The goal